Politics of Veneto

-The Politics of Veneto, a Region of Italy takes place in a framework of a semi-presidential representative democracy, whereby the President is the head of government, and of a pluriform multi-party system.
+The politics of Veneto, one of the 20 regions of Italy, takes place in a framework of a semi-presidential representative democracy, whereby the President of Veneto is the head of government, and of a pluriform multi-party system.
 Executive power is exercised by the Regional Government.
 Legislative power is vested in both the government and the Regional Council.
+Veneto traces back to the history of the Republic of Venice or Venetian Republic and its current formed is envisioned by the Italian Constitution of 1948 and was formally instituted as a region in 1970.

 The Statute of Veneto was promulgated in 1971 and largely rewritten in 2011.
-Article 1 defines Veneto as an "autonomous Region", "constituted by the Venetian people and the lands of the provinces of Belluno, Padua, Rovigo, Treviso, Venice, Verona and Vicenza", while maintaining "bonds with Venetians in the world".
+Article 1 defines Veneto as an "autonomous region [...] in harmony with the Italian Constitution and the principles and the system of the European Union", "constituted by the Venetian people and the lands of the provinces of Belluno, Padua, Rovigo, Treviso, Venice, Verona and Vicenza", while maintaining "bonds with Venetians in the world".
 Article 2 sets forth the principle of the "self-government of the Venetian people" and mandates the Region to "promote the historical identity of the Venetian people and civilisation".

-On 22 October 2017 an autonomy referendum took place in Veneto: 57.2% of Venetians participated and 98.1% voted "yes".
+Veneto is home to Venetian nationalism or Venetism, a political movement demanding more autonomy and, to some extent, independence for the region.
+On 22 October 2017 the so-called "autonomy referendum" took place in Veneto.
+Citizens were asked whether they wanted "further forms and special conditions of autonomy to be attributed to the Region of Veneto".
+57.2% of Venetians participated and 98.1% voted "yes".

 The current president of Veneto is Luca Zaia of Liga Veneta–Lega, by far the largest party in the Regional Council.